 - Info & Contacts

-There are no activity reports for Tafu-Maka.
+The Global Volcanism Program has no activity reports for Tafu-Maka.

-Summary of eruption dates and Volcanic Explosivity Indices (VEI).
+Summary of Holocene eruption dates and Volcanic Explosivity Indices (VEI).

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 This compilation of synonyms and subsidiary features may not be comprehensive.
 Features are organized into four major categories: Cones, Craters, Domes, and Thermal Features.
 Synonyms of features appear indented below the primary name.
 In some cases additional feature type, elevation, or location details are provided.

 |Feature Name||Feature Type||Elevation||Latitude||Longitude|

 |A bathymetric map prepared during a NOAA Vents Program November 2008 expedition shows two submarine volcanoes, Tafu (Tongan for "source of fire") and Maka (Tongan for "rock").
 The volcanoes lie along a NE-SW-trending ridge on the southern part of the back-arc NE Lau Spreading Center (NELSC).
 The November 2008 expedition discovered submarine hydrothermal plumes consistent with very recent (days to weeks?) submarine lava effusion from Maka volcano.